upmc-enterprises/kubeadm-aws/README.md

-# Simple Kubernetes Cluster with Milpa
+# Simple Nodeless Kubernetes Cluster with Milpa

 Note: this is based on [upmc-enterprises/kubeadm-aws](https://github.com/upmc-enterprises/kubeadm-aws).